-We may be unable to conduct and conclude clinical trials for our product candidate for OPMD if we are unable to raise additional financing.
+We may be unable to conduct and conclude clinical trials for our product candidate for OPMD if we are unable to raise additional financing apart from this offering.

-We have sufficient funds at this time to complete the pre-clinical studies for BB-301 however, we expect that we will need to raise additional funds to initiate and complete the clinical studies for BB-301.
+We have sufficient funds at this time to complete the pre-clinical studies for BB-301 and to initiate the clinical studies for BB-301, however, we expect that we will need to raise additional funds to complete the clinical studies.
 If we are unable to raise additional funds, and thus unable to continue our studies, our business operations may be adversely affected.